BryceVandegrift/website/content/software.md

 I use [st](https://st.suckless.org/) (suckless/simple terminal) for my terminal. st is very small and uses barely any system resources, it is also pretty customizable and extensible.
+Although it lacks many features that other terminal emulators have, these features can be patched into the software by the user without much hassle.
-I goes along pretty well with dwm.
+It goes along pretty well with dwm.

 ### Shell